ValdezFOmar/website-test/notes.md

 .sibling + .sibling
 ```

-Applys the rules to the second sibling only when it's the **next sibling** of the first one.
+Applies the rules to the second sibling only when it's the **next sibling** of the first one.

 #### General sibling